openharmony/docs/en/application-dev/reference/apis/js-apis-sensor.md

 on(type:  sensor.SensorType.SENSOR_TYPE_ID_ACCELEROMETER, callback: AsyncCallback&lt;AccelerometerResponse&gt;,options?: Options): void

-Subscribes to acceleration sensor data changes.
+Subscribes to data changes of the acceleration sensor.
 If this API is called multiple times for the same application, the last call takes effect.

 - Parameters